dannyhoover/Employee-Directory/README.md

 # Employee-Directory

-## Unit 19 React Homework: Employee Directory

 ### Overview

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+This application is a React Employee Directory where the user can input new data into a database for aspects of multiple teams and employees.

 ### User Story